vladblaj/cagitech/content/blog/2025-09-28-native-tabs-native-vibes-stylish-win-on-moving-to-native-tabs-on-react-native.md

 #### Quick “liquid glass” recipe

-If you want that frosted effect, you can blur *behind* the bar.`Tabs` you can do:
+If you want that frosted effect, you can blur *behind* the bar.
+With JS `Tabs` you can do:

 ```tsx
 import { BlurView } from 'expo-blur';